aboe026/gwent-oss/README.md

 A list of things to be done in the future:

+- do not store yarn binary in source
+- do not store yarn sdks in source?
 - allow introspection without authentication
 - fix stat bars overextending when new subscription deck comes in (most likely due to neutralStats not accurate?)
   - happens when adding deck through API and not requesting neutral stats?